-National Copernicus Relays Network Implementation
+National Copernicus Relays Network Implementation in Italy

-It is clear that the local scale distribution of Copernicus Relays on the national territory is jeopardized both in term of coverage and thematic expertise.
+It is clear that the local scale distribution of Copernicus Relays on the national territory is still jeopardized both in term of coverage and thematic expertise.
 With this action it is proposed to maximize the Relays’ presence on the national territory leveraging on existing regional/local bodies, such as the National System for Environmental protection composed by regional EPAs.
 (Regional/ Provincial Agency for Environmental Protection).

 ISPRA chairs the National System for Environmental Protection, which is made up of 21 Regional Environmental Protection Agencies, established by Regional Laws.
 It's an example of consolidated federal system, which combines the direct knowledge of the territory and its issues with the national policies for environmental protection, so as to become an institutional and technical-scientific reference point for the whole country.
 ISPRA fosters the cohesion of the System and promotes the collaboration addressing environmental themes.
 In this frame, considering the already established network, ISPRA intends promote and develop the network of Copernicus Regional Relay at regional level to approach, in the following years, the local level.